jadengong/devtrackr/README.md

 # DevTrackr API

-A comprehensive task management API built with FastAPI, featuring user authentication, advanced search, time tracking, and analytics.
-This is a production-ready backend API that provides a robust REST API for task management with enterprise-grade features.
+A task management API built with FastAPI.
+Handles user auth, search, time tracking, and some basic analytics.

-## **Project Status**

-**Production Ready** - Complete, well-tested, and professionally organized
-- **14/14 unit tests passing** - Comprehensive test coverage
-- **Clean architecture** - Properly organized codebase with separation of concerns
-- **Code quality** - Black formatting, linting, type hints, and security checks
-- **CI/CD pipeline** - Automated testing, quality checks, and deployment workflows
-- **Documentation** - Comprehensive guides and API documentation

 ## **Architecture**